Rainbow (Ted Lasso): Plot

-Nate (Nick Mohammed) arrives at a restaurant to reserve a window seat for his parents' anniversary, but the hostess declines his petition and instead offers a seat in the back, which underwhelms him.
+Nate (Nick Mohammed) arrives at his parents' favorite restaurant to reserve a window table for their anniversary, but the hostess tells him they can't reserve that table and instead offers one in the back.
 He tries to use his connection to Roy (Brett Goldstein) to get it, but fails.

-AFC Richmond loses another game, with the club blaming Isaac (Kola Bokinni) for his poor leadership.
+AFC Richmond loses another game, with the club blaming captain Isaac (Kola Bokinni) for his poor leadership.
 This prompts Ted (Jason Sudeikis) to ask Roy for help.
-Roy takes Ted and Isaac to a soccer field near his childhood home.
-He reminds Isaac that he must have fun while playing, so he plays with the crowd to motivate himself.
-Meanwhile, Keeley (Juno Temple) now owns an app named Bantr, which matches people on dates and acts as the club's new sponsor, with Rebecca (Hannah Waddingham) deciding to use it.
-They also help with Nate's request for the restaurant, stating that he needs to be more confident about himself if he wants the seat.
+Roy brings Ted and Isaac to a soccer field near his childhood home.
+He reminds Isaac that football is a game and he must have fun while playing, so Isaac joins in with the local players.
+Meanwhile, Keeley (Juno Temple) is promoting a dating app called Bantr, which is the club's new sponsor.
+Rebecca (Hannah Waddingham) uses the app and makes an intriguing contact.

-That night, Nate is once again sent to the seat in the back.
-After talking with himself on the restroom mirror, he confidently tells the hostess that he wants the window seat, which is granted.
-Back at the soccer field, Isaac's skills have improved.
-Ted offers Roy a chance to return to Richmond as a coach, but Roy feels the soccer days are behind him.
+Rebecca and Keeley also advise Nate on his desire for the restaurant window table, encouraging him to be more assertive in making his request.
+When Nate arrives at the restaurant with his parents, he is once again sent to the table in the back.
+After talking with himself in the restroom mirror, he confidently tells the hostess that he wants the window table.
+She gives him the table but declines his request for her number.

+Back on the pitch, Isaac's enthusiasm and enjoyment have returned.
+Ted offers Roy a chance to return to Richmond as a coach, but Roy feels his football days are behind him.
 The next day, AFC Richmond prepares for another game, with Isaac now believing in himself and his team.
-While talking on Soccer Saturday, Roy laments how judgmental the commentators are, instead of fully giving advice.
-He quits his position and arrives at the stadium, where the crowd cheers for him.
-Roy accepts Ted's coach offer, although Nate is clearly unhappy with the decision.
+While talking on Soccer Saturday, Roy laments how the other commentators judge players without really knowing them or helping them to be better.
+Acknowledging that he misses being part of the team, he walks off the show and rushes to the stadium, where the crowd cheers his arrival.
+Roy accepts Ted's coaching offer, although Nate is clearly unhappy with the decision.